mampfes/esphome_obis_d0/README.md

 ### Error Detection

 The OBIS D0 data format is a textual format based on ASCII characters without error detection and correction mechanisms except the parity bit.
 Parity errors are detected by the underlying UART layer, but in case of an error the characters are simply omitted - without further notifications to the application.
-This leads to corrupt readings being read which completly messes the statistics in Home Assistant.
+This leads to corrupt readings being read which completely messes the statistics in Home Assistant.
 Therefore you can specify the expected format for each using regular expressions.
 If the received data doesn't match the regular expression (e.g. in case of parity error), the data will be discarded.

 If anyone knows how to get a notification from the UART layer in case of an error - please let me know!

 ### RegEx compatibility

 The [tiny-regex-c library](https://github.com/kokke/tiny-regex-c/tree/master) is used to reduce the size of the resulting executable.
 This comes with some caveats regarding the regex capabilities.

-Please referer to the linked library for details.
+The library was somewhat extended and should include most required cases.
+Also error logs were added if the regex contains unsupported features.

 ### Unsupported RegEx Features
 - `()` any grouping mechanisms are not supported
-- `{6,7}` fixed repetitions are not supported, you will have to expand them manually \
-  `\d{7}` becomes: `\d\d\d\d\d\d\d` \
-  `\d{1,3}` becomes: `\d\d?\d?`
+- `|` branching is not supported
 - Additionally the regex must match the entire value, partial matches are detected as an error. \
   as if they are surrounded with `^` adn `$`